The Best Cheap Ellipticals

 Ellipticals are complex machines.
 Their interlocking joints and powerful resistance mechanisms contribute to descriptors like smooth, harmonious, and expensive.
 Top-shelf ellipticals can run you many thousands, but we’ve tracked down a few great options that keep your bill under $1,000.
 The best part?
 With these models, you won’t be sacrificing the elliptical traits you love most: Whisper-quiet riding and challenging intensity.

 The best of the bunch also happens to be the smallest.
 The Horizon Fitness EX-59 packs a lot of power into an unassuming profile and a super pared-down display.
-Despite its size, we experienced as comfortable a range of motion on it as we did on any front-drive elliptical.
+Despite its size, we experienced as comfortable a range of motion on it as we did on any front-drive elliptical (the design you'll typically find when looking for a good price).
 One contributing factor: The Horizon sets you back farther from the console, which makes the ride feel more spacious.
 With just a handful of workout programs and a simple but clear-cut display, the Horizon keeps everything understated.
 It also carries a comparatively steep MSRP ($999), though we found it available through retailers like Amazon for $650.

 Our two Runners-up, the Schwinn 470 and the Nautilus E614, might suit you if the Horizon’s two omissions — no fan and no incline — make you cringe.